 Laissez-faire coaching gives employees autonomy to explore solutions and make decisions.
 Laissez-faire coaching encourages independence and self-reliance among employees and fosters creativity and innovation.
 Teams with laissez-faire coaching styles report an increase in innovative solutions and ideas.
 Laissez-faire coaching builds trust and motivation by empowering employees to take ownership of their work.

-A study from Goleman, D. 2000, titled “ Leadership That Gets Results” identifies the laissez-faire style as part of his framework of leadership styles.
+A study from Goleman, D. in 2000, titled “ Leadership That Gets Results” identifies the laissez-faire style as part of his framework of leadership styles.
 Goleman, D. notes that while laissez-faire coaching is effective in fostering creativity and independence in skilled teams, a laissez-faire coaching approach must be balanced with appropriate support and guidance in coaching relationships.
 A lack of guidance results in confusion.
 Micromanagement, in contrast, stifles creativity and initiative.
 Following laissez-faire coaching, implementing Non-Directive Coaching ensures employees feel supported while maintaining autonomy.

 22. Non-Directive Coaching